 The Psychologically Safe Team Assessment goes beyond looking at leadership.
 It measures how team members feel about how they interact with each other and their sense of inclusion.
 In other words, it's not just up to the leader; everyone on the team has a role in helping make the team a safe and inclusive work environment.

 There are various assessments available to evaluate psychological health and safety.
-If you're not sure which assessment to prioritize, you can refer to the descriptions provided in Psychological health and safety tools
+If you're not sure which assessment to prioritize, you can refer to the descriptions provided in Psychological health and safety tools.

 The Psychologically Safe Team Assessment is an online tool that any leader of a team of 3 or more can use.
 It takes less than 10 minutes to set up and is then sent out to each team member by email.
 After the assessment is completed, leaders can generate a report that highlights both positive aspects of the team’s experience and areas that could benefit from improvement.

 Your team’s score and relevant resources, such as team activities, workshop materials, and strategies, accompany each statement in the report.
-Along with these suggested resources, you also have the freedom to use your own knowledge and experience to choose alternative approaches that you believe will benefit your team.
+Along with these suggested resources, you also have the freedom to use your own knowledge and experience to choose other approaches that you believe will benefit your team.

 Multiple assessments over time: You can repeat the assessment when your team members change or at regular intervals as a continual improvement approach.